I should have known better. It was just 2 hours (plus blog post writing time) down the coding rabbit hole.

 where size can be “mini”, “normal”, “bigger”, or original.

 I wondered what it would take to build a web tool for others to do that, just a bit of jQuery interaction with a form, so that changing the sizes from a menu, entering a twitter name would generate the image and a download link.
 And reading the Twitter documentation on Profile Images and Banners I found the URLs that could be used to represent the default “eggs”

 https://abs.twimg.com/sticky/default_profile_images/default_profile_1_normal.png https://abs.twimg.com/sticky/default_profile_images/default_profile_2_normal.png : : https://abs.twimg.com/sticky/default_profile_images/default_profile_6_normal.png

 Thus I was able to generate a different colored egg in each page load.
 Why?
 Because I can.

 Then I enter a twitter name, like bali_maha click Get Avatar.
 Oh it’s small.
 Of course, it’s an icon.
 I’ll take the original, please.

 She’s no egg, but now it’s a one click to download the image.

 Top / Featured Image: flickr photo by Garrett Heath https://flickr.com/photos/garrettheath/9359575921 shared under a Creative Commons (BY) license

-The post "Twitter Avatars Downloaded Over Easy" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2016/09/twitter-avatars-over-easy/) on September 20, 2016.
+The post "Twitter Avatars Downloaded Over Easy" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2016/09/twitter-avatars-over-easy/) on September 20, 2016.